Padangbai

 This secluded site is a good spot for beginners and known for the night dive.

-Scorpionfishes are to be seen over here.
+Nudibranchs, Flounders, Cuttlefish and Scorpionfish are to be seen over here.

 The Wall - [2]

-To the North East the Blue Lagoon is separated from Jepun bay through a rocky cape which continues under water as a sheer wall that
+To the north east the Blue Lagoon is separated from Jepun bay through a rocky cape which continues under water as a sheer wall that

 bottoms out at 30 metres.